COLUMBIA RIVER MOAA FOUNDATION (CRMF)

 (e) Officers resigning their positions between elections shall be replaced by the Chapter Board of Directors as soon as feasible upon their vacation of the position.
 They will serve until the next annual meeting of the Chapter, at which time they or another candidate will be elected into the vacated position.

 Section 2 – Board of Directors.
-The Board of Directors shall consist of the four elected Officers of the Foundation plus the then serving members of the Board of Directors of the Chapter.
-Members of the Chapter Board of Directors may choose to not serve on the Foundation Board by so notifying the Foundation President.
+The Board of Directors shall consist of the four elected Officers of the Foundation plus the then serving members of the Executive Board of the Chapter.
+Members of the Chapter Executive Board may choose to not serve on the Foundation Board by so notifying the Foundation President.
 The Officers of the Foundation shall serve as the Officers of the Foundation’s Board of Directors.

 (a) Directors, other than officers, vacating their positions shall normally remain members of the Foundation Board of Directors until their successor has been qualified under the rules of the Chapter.